-The long-term effects of TBI can cause a person severe difficulties throughout their life.
+The long-term effects of TBI can cause severe difficulties throughout life.

-In this article, we’ll be covering all the possible health conditions associated with a moderate to severe TBI so you can be prepared to face them when they arise.
+In this article, we’ll be covering all the health conditions associated with a moderate-to-severe TBI so you can prepare to face them when they arise.

 We’ll also show you how to take a pro-active approach to managing these chronic effects and hopefully lessen their impact on your life.

-So without further delay, let’s take a look at some of the long-term effects of TBI.
+So without further delay, let’s look at some of the long-term effects of TBI.

 Long-Term Effects of TBI